eirenik0/wiki-and-reader/README.rst

 Settings
 ------------

-wiki.allatra.club relies extensively on environment settings which **will not work with Apache/mod_wsgi setups**.
+wiki_allatra_club relies extensively on environment settings which **will not work with Apache/mod_wsgi setups**.
 It has been deployed successfully with both Gunicorn/Nginx and even uWSGI/Nginx.

 For configuration purposes, the following table maps the 'wiki.allatra.club' environment variables to their Django setting: